42Angouleme/dioxus-tw-components/README.md

 # Dioxus Tailwind Components [![Main CI](https://github.com/42Angouleme/dioxus-tw-components/actions/workflows/mail.yml/badge.svg)](https://github.com/42Angouleme/dioxus-tw-components/actions/workflows/mail.yml)

-A simple but highly customizable and efficient cross-platform components library for Dioxus 0.6 based on TailwindCSS 3.
+A simple but highly customizable and efficient cross-platform components library for Dioxus 0.6 based on TailwindCSS 4.

 ## List of available components

+All components are compatible with dioxus Web, Desktop and Mobile.

 Here's a non exhaustive list of all currently available components.
 They are divided in 3 categories based on their complexity: